 Scott Nicholas

-Senior Director of Strategic Programs at The Linux Foundation
+Senior Director of Strategic Programs at Linux Foundation

-Scott Nicholas is Senior Director of Strategic Programs at The Linux Foundation, managing key projects and initiatives.
+Scott Nicholas is Senior Director of Strategic Programs at the Linux Foundation, managing open source projects and initiatives.

 Susan Malaika